mattdot/repoagent/README.md

-# TPM Agent: AI-Powered GitHub Issue Enhancer
+# AI-Powered GitHub Issue Enhancer

 ## Overview

-TPM Agent is a GitHub Action that uses AI to analyze, evaluate, and improve GitHub issues, transforming them into high-quality user stories ready for engineering work.
+A GitHub Action that uses AI to analyze, evaluate, and improve GitHub issues, transforming them into high-quality user stories ready for engineering work.
 It leverages Azure OpenAI and Semantic Kernel to provide actionable feedback, suggest labels, and refactor stories for clarity, completeness, and testability.

 ## Features